 • Orbis Africa is developing specialised services for children’s eye health.

-• We’re focusing on early intervention with children under the age of six, while their sight is still developing.
+• We are focusing on early intervention with children under the age of six, while their sight is still developing.

-• We’re speeding up the detection of eye-health problems in young children and fast-tracking their treatment and follow-up care.
+• Orbis Africa is speeding up the detection of eye-health problems in young children and fast-tracking their treatment and follow-up care.

 To combat this lack of available eye care, we established an office in Cape Town to develop specialised services for children’s eye health and lead the way for a sustainable, comprehensive model for paediatric eye care that is accessible, high quality and affordable.